Illustration: Cornwall Political Watch · AI-assisted

 Devon-based retired engineer.
 Coordinates ~16 Devon councillors and the Cornwall Reform group.
 First entered politics via Brexit Party in 2019.
 Appointed Nathan Michell to the CRH branch chair in November 2025 over local member objections.

 Ashton replaced Rob Parsonage as group leader after the Dobwalls incident (Oct 2025).
-His original deputy Roger Tarrant defected to Restore Britain on 21 April 2026; the deputy role is vacant pending Reform's May AGM.
+His original deputy Roger Tarrant defected to Restore Britain on 21 April 2026; Richard Barker was elected as the new Deputy Leader unopposed at the Reform AGM on 19 May 2026.

 Reform UK is structured as a limited company (Reform UK Party Limited, Company No. 16260766).
 Nigel Farage holds majority shares.
 Unlike traditional parties, members cannot vote on leadership or policy — the party is controlled from the top.